 A meta-analysis that used a similar approach, but which did not consider study quality, was published in the Lancet in 2001.
 The investigators included 53 clinical trials of triptans, including 12 unpublished trials (Appendix D), all of which were identified by contacting pharmaceutical companies and investigators.
 Most of the included trials compared a triptan to placebo rather than to another triptan.
 Using original data from the manufacturers (except for the trials of frovatriptan), the investigators compared the pooled results for each drug and dosage, using sumatriptan 100 mg as the reference standard (Appendix E).
+In this meta-analysis, sumatriptan 50 mg or 100 mg, eletriptan 40 mg., zolmitriptan 2.5 mg and 5 mg, rizatriptan 5 mg, and almotriptan 12.5 mg had similar results for pain relief after 2 hours; rizatriptan 10 mg was more likely to relief pain after 2 hours than these others.
+Almotriptan 12.5 mg was more likely than sumatriptan 100 mg to relieve pain completely by 2 hours (36% vs 29%), as was rizatriptan 10 mg (40% vs. 29%).

 This meta-analysis was comprehensive, examined important outcome measures, and applied statistical methods appropriately, but the strategy for pooling studies also had important weaknesses.
 The investigators gave equal weight to the results of all studies without considering their quality, and pooled recent studies of newer drugs with older ones that were conducted under different circumstances.

 Both of these publications relied primarily on studies that compared a triptan to a placebo, rather than on direct comparison studies.
 Both of these meta-analyses pooled results from placebo-controlled trials in an effort to make inferences about the relative effectiveness of different triptans.
-Whether trials that do not compare triptans directly can be used to compare the efficacy of different triptans is controversial.
-The validity of these comparisons, and their ability to predict the results of head-to-head trials, has not been established.
+The ability of indirect comparisons to predict the results of head-to-head trials has not been established.
 A second publication from the authors of the Lancet paper included a table and several paragraphs summarizing the results of 22 head-to-head trials.
 The main value of this analysis was that it included the results of all known head-to-head trials, regardless of quality or publication status.
 Because it was based on original data, the authors were able to calculate the results for endpoints, such as the 24-hour response rate, that were not reported in publications.
 The authors' conclusions about these trials are summarized in Appendix F.